Davis Boulders Rock Climbing

 Discovery Valley is not located on the trail, but can be found about 300 yards north northeast of the Corridor Boulders.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Davis Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Davis Boulders:

 Featured Route For Davis Boulders